jacob-ku/specialist-team2/README.md

 2. Known Defects

     1)  When the server is running as non-secure mode and the client tries to connect to server as secure mode, it causes hang on both sides.
+Need to run each application with the same mode. ( server (secure mode) : client (secure mode), server(non-secure mode): : client (non-secure mode) )

-    2) If you want to change the communication mode ( secure/non-secure mode) of each application,  they need to be terminated and restarted.
+    2) If you want to change the communication mode ( secure/non-secure mode) of each application,  they need to be terminated and restarted with designated mode.

     3) Creating new User ID, removing user ID and resetting password are not implemented.

+    4) After the server is terminated by Ctrl+C, CSI Camara is not opened on next Run mode due to buffer for CSI camera is blocked on Jetson Nano.
+In that case, execute below command on Jetson Nano's shell and run the server.
+     > sudo systemctl restart nvargus-daemon

+3. Credentials :
-3. User ID/PW :
+    1) User ID/PW (client)

-    1) General user : kinduser / lgssteam2
+      - General user : kinduser / lgssteam2
-    2) Administrator : admin / wewant2go2cmu
+      - Administrator : admin / wewant2go2cmu
+    2) Server passPhrase : weareteam2

 4. Contact info
     E-mail : lg-security-specialist-team2@googlegroups.com